Heinz Kohut: Moving into psychiatry and psychoanalysis

 In late 1942, Kohut applied to the Chicago Institute for Psychoanalysis, which had been founded by Franz Alexander in 1932, modelling it on the Berlin Psychoanalytic Institute of the 1920s.
 Kohut was not accepted, and the rejection was decisive.
 The reason for this remains unclear, but Kohut was not even allowed to begin a didactic analysis.
-However, he found a clever way around this impasse by going into analysis, beginning in March 1943, with Ruth Eissler, who was a fellow Viennese and a fellow analysand of August Aichhorn and a training and supervising analyst at the institute.
+However, he found a clever way around this impasse by going into analysis, beginning in March 1943, with Ruth Eissler, who was also Viennese, and a training and supervising analyst at the institute.
 Furthermore, Ruth Eissler's husband Kurt R. Eissler, also an analyst, was regarded by August Aichhorn as the most promising future leader of psychoanalysis in America.

 In 1944 Kohut decided to leave neurology and move into psychiatry, and in 1947 he was appointed associate professor of psychiatry at the University of Chicago.
 He got his certification psychiatry in 1949.

 In the fall of 1946 he had already been accepted to the Chicago Institute and began immediately on its courses.
-In the summer of 1947, he was given his first two “control” cases, followed by a third and a fourth case in early 1948.
+In the summer of 1947, he was given his first two "control" cases, followed by a third and a fourth case in early 1948.
 He began to receive patients on a permanent basis in 1949.
 In October 1950 he took his exams, passed them and became officially an analyst.
 He became a training and supervising analyst as well as a member of the institute's staff in 1953.

 Unlike Franz Alexander, who had sought to shorten analyses, Kohut took as long as it took for the patients to get well in analysis.
 The agenda came entirely from the patient, whose job it was to say whatever occurred to him or her.
-He said to one of his patients: “I will do what I can to help you try and understand yourself.”
+He said to one of his patients: "I will do what I can to help you try and understand yourself."

 He received his patients at the institute.
 All his patients are said to have adored him, although in the beginning of his career he had one case with which he failed miserably.
 Also, during the early years of his career as an analyst, his success was mixed.

 Kohut analyzed several people, who were already analysts but who felt they had not benefited as much from their didactic analyses as they had hoped.
 Some did their training analyses with him.
 These individuals included Peter Barglow, Michael Franz Basch, George Klumpner and Paul Tolpin.